fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ## Build the gem for each ruby version

-* The .gemspec file is processed when the gem is built (`rake build`)
+* The `.gemspec` is processed when the gem is built (`rake build`)
-* Add the ruby version to the tag to be explicit what version it was build
+* Add the ruby version to the tag to be explicit to what version it was built for

 Example: `13.6.0.ruby23` and `13.6.0.ruby26`